-E. Non-Employee Director Compensation
+F. Director Compensation

-- 1. Role of Board and Compensation Committee.
-The form and amount of non-employee director compensation shall be determined by the Board based upon recommendations by the Compensation Committee.
-The Compensation Committee shall consider that questions as to directors' independence may be raised if director compensation and perquisites exceed customary levels, if the Company makes substantial charitable contributions to organizations with which a director is affiliated or if the Company enters into consulting contracts or business arrangements with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated. - 2.
-Form of Compensation.
-The Board believes that non-employee directors should be incentivized to focus on long-term stockholder value.
-Including equity as part
+1. Role of Board and Compensation Committee.
+The form and amount of director compensation shall be determined by the Board in accordance with the policies and principles set forth below.
+The Compensation Committee shall periodically review and make recommendations to the Board with respect to director compensation.
+The Compensation Committee shall consider that questions as to directors' independence may be raised if director compensation and perquisites exceed customary levels, if the Company makes substantial charitable contributions to organizations with which a director is affiliated or if the Company enters into consulting contracts or business arrangements with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.

-- of director compensation helps align the interest of directors with those of the Company's stockholders. - 3.
+- 2. Form of Compensation.
+The Board believes that directors should be incentivized to focus on long-term stockholder value.
+Including equity as part of director compensation helps align the interest of directors with those of the Company's stockholders. - 3.
 Amount of Consideration.
 The Company seeks to attract exceptional talent to its Board.
-Therefore, the Company's policy is to compensate non-employee directors at least competitively relative to comparable companies.
+Therefore, the Company's policy is to compensate directors at least competitively relative to comparable companies.
 The Company's management shall, from time to time, present a comparison report to the Board, comparing the Company's director compensation with that of comparable companies.
-The Board believes that it is appropriate for the Chairman of the Board and the chairmen and members of the committees to receive additional compensation for their services in those positions.
+The Board believes that it is appropriate for the Chairman of the Board and the chairmen and members of the committees to receive additional compensation for their services in those positions. - 4.
+Employee Directors.
+Directors who are also employees of the Company shall receive no additional compensation for Board or committee service.